m50d/m50d.github.com/_posts/2017-01-17-becoming-more-functional.md

 # Use standard `for`/`yield`-enabled types for "secondary" parameters and concerns

-Often code has a secondary concern as well as
+Often code has to manage a secondary concern as well as the primary thing it does.
+Often these are application-wide "cross-cutting concerns", e.g. audit logging, database transaction management, async I/O

  * Code that produces a value and accumulate a secondary value (often a list) should be represented as `Writer`
   * This is particularly useful for structured logging, possibly with the [treelog](https://github.com/lancewalton/treelog) library